 Due to the increasing number of cases of coronavirus (COVID-19) across the UK, we are trying to reduce the number of people coming into hospital to avoid catching or spreading the virus.
 This includes outpatient clinic appointments for transplant patients.
 We will continue to care for you throughout the outbreak, but we will be doing things differently.
+It is important that you continue to follow the Governments shielding advice.
 As you know, Government advice can change day-to-day, so the information in this letter and our advice may also change.
 We will keep you informed of any changes.

 The changes we are making:

-Please attend clinic as planned if you are able.
+Please attend clinic to see the doctor as planned if you are able.
 Please arrive just before your appointment time in order to avoid congestion in the waiting area.
+We will take your temperature, provide you with a face mask if you don’t have one, and ask if you have any symptoms of COVID-19, like a cough, shortness of breath or breathing difficulties.
 You will have a blood test and you will be supplied with your anti-rejection medication in clinic as usual.

 If you receive your anti-rejection medication from the local pharmacy on a green community prescription issued by the renal unit, this will continue.
 Please contact the Renal Medicines Service on 01792 531297 to arrange this.

 When we have checked your blood test results we will contact you by telephone if any changes are needed.
 If you have registered for PatientView, you will be able to check your blood results online.